Gpython20/mastermind-1/README.md

 ```
 python app.py
 `````
+By defaut the server runs on port 8090, but can be specified as a parameter.
+Example: python app.py 80

 ## Database
 The database has been implemented in MySQL.
 A file containing the database structure is included as mastermind.sql